16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 In terms of construction, the extension itself is a timber frame extension, built using prefabricated panels that slot together inside the existing brick boundary walls.
 “We chose this method as it had both environmental and cost benefits,” says Simon.

-So, instead of sticking to regular rectangles or squares in the windows and doors for your small kitchen extension ideas, embrace the angles of your roof design instead, bringing both light and architectural interest to your space.
+So, instead of sticking to regular rectangles or squares for the windows and doors in your small kitchen extension, embrace the angles of your roof design instead, bringing both light and architectural interest to your space.

 Side returns tend to be underutilised spaces in terraced or semi-detached properties, so extending out into one is a good way to add extra room into your kitchen without losing valuable garden space.